INTRODUCTION

 (8) So Jesus sent Peter and John saying, “Go and get everything ready for us to eat the Passover meal.”

-Jesus sent Peter and John saying
+Jesus sent Peter and John saying,

 Peter and John

-Jesus had 72 disciples like the elders of the Old Testament or the Sanhedrin, 12 apostles representing the 12 tribes of Israel, and the apostles Peter, James, and John as an inner circle.
-However, Jesus selected Peter and James for preparing the last Passover.
+Jesus had seventy-two disciples like the elders of the Old Testament or the Sanhedrin, 12 apostles representing the 12 tribes of Israel, and the apostles Peter, James, and John as the inner circle.
+However, Jesus selected Peter and John for preparing the last Passover.
 That might have caused them to develop a good companionship.
-The following are the combined activities of Peter and John recorded in the Bible:

-“Go and get everything ready for us to eat the Passover meal.”
+“Go and get everything ready for us to eat the Passover meal”

 There were several items to be prepared for the Passover meal.
 The step-by-step preparations, along with how they apply for the sacrifice of Jesus as the Pascal lamb, are: